ELCA Church Ministry Grants

 Horizon Apprenticeship Program

-Beginning in summer 2025, the Horizon Program is expanding to a year-round model that offers apprenticeships lasting 3 to 9 months.
-This pilot year will support a cohort of 10 to 15 apprentices, ages 16 to 20, who are nominated by ELCA-affiliated congregations, camps, or community-based organizations committed to sustained accompaniment and meaningful ministry engagement.
+The Horizon Apprenticeship Program is a year-round model that offers apprenticeships spanning up to nine months, with flexibility around school schedules and seasonal rhythms.
+The program begins July 5, 2026, and concludes by April 25, 2027.
+It supports a cohort of approximately 10 to 15 apprentices, ages 16 to 20, who are nominated by ELCA-affiliated congregations, camps, and community-based organizations committed to sustained accompaniment and meaningful ministry engagement.

 See Instructions to Register